-Don’t forget to explore the elusive tomb of Adam khan or “Bhool Bhulaiya” (which literally means “to get lost”) monument.
+Don’t forget to visit the elusive tomb of Adam khan or “Bhool Bhulaiya” (which literally means “to get lost”) monument.
 It is located right behind Qutub Minar and popular with both national and international travelers.
-This octagonal shaped monument is around 5 meters high, with a maze where you supposedly can actually get lost.
+This octagonal-shaped monument is around 5 meters high, with a maze where you supposedly can actually get lost.
 However, the maze part of the monument is not open to the public.
 It’s rumored to be haunted!

 3. Karol Bagh & Janpath

 If you want to buy really cheap clothes and fashionable ones too, Karol Bagh and Janpath market are some of the most popular markets among locals.

 Go to Karol Bagh for Indian wedding wear.
 From colorful lehengas (traditional Indian skirt and blouse) to sarees, you will find anything and everything here!

 The Janpath market stretches around 1.5km from the Outer Circle of Connaught Place to Windsor Place.

 Janpath market is one of the most famous markets for tourists (both Indian and foreign) in New Delhi.

 The market essentially is a long line of boutique stores selling beautiful Indian style earrings, cheap Western wear, traditional Rajasthani Kurti and much more.
 It is most popular for the exquisite Pashmina Shawl from Kashmir.